 A dental hygienist is an oral healthcare professional who works under the supervision of a licensed dentist in a dental practice.
-They’re more qualified than a dental assistant, but less qualified than a dentist.
-Here are a few responsibilities most dental hygienists take on:
+Here are a few responsibilities most dental hygienists take on in the United States:

 - Teaching patients how to take care of their teeth and gums